zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 {% tabs %}
 {% tab title="OSS (CLI)" %}

-`zenml model list` can be used to list of artifacts and their versions.
+`zenml model list` can be used to list all models.

 {% endtab %}
 {% tab title="Cloud (Dashboard)" %}